 - Artificial intelligence (AI) has also proven to be a hot skill as next year’s “rebuilding cycle” approaches.
 More and more companies are investing heavily in AI projects, and need competent and experienced engineers with machine learning backgrounds.
 Additionally, AI projects can run the gamut based on company needs.
 For example, the Security Industry Association’s (SIA) annual Megatrends report* indicated that AI is the number one top trend for 2021.

 - Robotics, drones and IoT will also play a key role in being the most wanted skills of 2021, as the world witnesses an unprecedented hyper-automatization process after the pandemic struck.
-Industries like healthcare, which is one of the top industries to thrive in 2020 and we will continue to see it into 2021 due to the pandemic, have seen unprecedented interest in improving and perfecting the use of wearable technology to self monitor one’s health status.
-Likewise, another big industry like manufacturing has set their goals on remotely monitoring plant and off-site production performance, which will require an immense investment in sensor data robots to measure all production lines remotely.
+Industries like healthcare, which is one of the top industries to thrive in 2020 and we will continue to see it into 2021 due to the pandemic, have seen unprecedented interest in improving and perfecting the use of wearable technology to self-monitor one’s health status.
+Likewise, another big industry like manufacturing has set its goals on remotely monitoring plant and off-site production performance, which will require immense investment in sensor data robots to measure all production lines remotely.

 If you’re interested in knowing what industries will thrive during 2021**, technology and health care will stay at the top, and we might just have to be ready to see a big comeback of aviation/commercial air travel after a critical year for airline companies globally.
 Companies in all these verticals will need critical tech deployment, so this might be a good starting point where software developers can leverage your skills.

 The old saying remains true, “The more things change, the more they stay the same.”
 While the workplace needs to make some changes in response to the pandemic, it is only becoming more critical for experienced software developers and technologists to expand their horizons and invest themselves in technologies that will allow them to flourish in the tech space.